thomasfischersm/xyz-reader-starter-code/XYZReader/README.md

 So, I'm sending this project in to see how much I'm on track.
 Where I still have more to improve and where I improved too much.

+# Notes
+- You will find some unused methods in the utility classes.
+I've created a few utility classes that I use on my projects.
+I copy them from one project to the next.
+So, I didn't create them from scratch for this one.

+- I've used stackoverflow and the Android documentation quite a bit.
+There are individual lines of code or short snippets copy-pasted and modified in the code all over the place.
+For example, I've lifted the code to check for WiFi and adjusted it for my needs.